hrvthzslt/personal-site/content/posts/create-custom-keyboard-layout-with-qmk-for-no-reason/index.md

 ## Complication!

 But then, I got my Q8.
-It is a beautiful beast, almost two kilograms of aluminum, so if you drop it on your foot, it will certanly break it and you may need assistance for walking for the rest of your life.
-It has an **Alice** (_akshually_ it's more like an **Arisu**) layout, but the most important thing to me that it has multiple buttont for the thumbs, so I can map Enter, Alt and Backspace to this area.
+It is a beautiful beast, almost two kilograms of aluminum, so if you drop it on your foot, it will certainly break it and you may need assistance for walking for the rest of your life.
+It has an **Alice** (_actually_ it's more like an **Arisu**) layout, but the most important thing to me is that it has multiple buttons for the thumbs, so I can map Enter, Alt, and Backspace to this area.

 ![Q8](q8.png)